JasminSaxer/Extended-BCubed-F1-score-for-Web-Page-Segmentation/README.md

     - classes.py: Defines the main classes used in the project, such as Task, Segmentation, and Segmentations.
     - node_clustering.py: Implements node-based clustering.
     - pixel_clustering.py: Implements pixel-based clustering.
+    - additional_stats.py: Implements FN and FP relativ to total segmentation size of the page.

 The evaluation results are saved in bcubed_res.csv files within each test data folder.
 The results include B-Cubed F1 and Max scores for each page.